aminnj/babymaker/README.md

 4. Paste AutoTwopler instructions.txt line from `make_tar.sh` output into the `instructions.txt` file of the `NtupleTools/AutoTwopler` dir.

 5. Inside the `AutoTwopler` directory, run `. setup.sh` and `./run.py` to submit jobs to condor.

+6. A simple script to merge output files is `merge.sh`